- Date : 04/12/2020

-Both cashless as well as reimbursement modes have their advantages.
+Both reimbursement and cashless claim facility in healthcare have their advantages.
 With cashless claims, you can focus all your attention on getting the best possible treatment.
 However, you can only avail this benefit at a network hospital which may or may not be in your vicinity.

 In the case of reimbursement claims, you have the freedom to choose a hospital of your choice, however, the expenses will need to be borne by you and claimed later.